Destinations Italy Milan & Lakes

 Where the next wave is · Olympic Village 2026

-South of the centre, around Piazzale Medaglie d'Oro and Via Crema — the neighborhood that fashion-forward Milanese moved to after Porta Venezia priced them out.
-Independent restaurants, a serious new-bar scene (Drogheria Milanese, Mag Cafè's second location), and a real morning life on Piazza Buozzi.
-The 2026 Winter Olympics athletes' village sits here too — now being repurposed as residential — and the neighborhood is shifting fast.
-Get here before the rest do.
+South of the centre, around Piazzale Medaglie d'Oro and Via Crema: the neighborhood the fashion-forward Milanese moved to after Porta Venezia priced them out.
+Independent restaurants, a new-bar scene that means it (Drogheria Milanese, Mag Cafè's second location), and a real morning life on Piazza Buozzi.
+The 2026 Winter Olympics athletes' village is here, due to become student housing for the 2026–27 academic year.

 Olympic Village 2026 Next wave Local bars